-While the reasons for malpractice lawsuits are extensive, the five most common types of suits seen include:
+While the reasons for malpractice lawsuits are extensive, the ten most common types of suits seen include:

 One of the most common reasons for a medical malpractice lawsuit is a misdiagnosis or delayed diagnosis.
 While sounding similar, each has unique differences.
 A misdiagnosis occurs when a physician blatantly misdiagnoses a patient.
 That patient might never know the true diagnosis, or they could receive treatment for the wrong condition.
 Later, the right diagnosis is made by a new physician – but often it is too late.

 An example would be a patient diagnosed with gastritis.
 They are treated with medications, and the physician continues to prescribe those medications, even though the patient complains they have not improved and symptoms are worsening.
 The patient seeks a second opinion from a doctor who diagnoses them with stomach cancer.
 However, the stomach cancer has spread and now is too advanced for treatment.

 A delayed diagnosis occurs when the physician eventually reaches the right diagnosis, but not in a reasonable time.
 They may put off ordering tests for the proper diagnosis while the patient suffers in agony.
 Another time could be where a patient visits the emergency room with chest pain, and they are told it is heartburn.
 While they wait, their symptoms worsen and, eventually, they suffer a massive heart attack.
 Had they received the proper treatment when they arrived, they would not have suffered the same complications.

 Failure to Treat